Introduction to Gold Prospecting in Arizona

 10. Kofa Mountains, La Paz County

-The Kofa Mountains (King of Arizona) are named after one of Arizona’s richest gold mines.
-While the main mines are no longer active, the surrounding desert washes continue to yield gold to persistent prospectors.
+The Kofa Mountains (King of Arizona) are named after one of the state’s richest gold mines.
+While the main mines are no longer active, the surrounding desert washes continue to yield gold to persistent prospectors, especially those comfortable with remote, rugged country.

 - Accessibility: Challenging, high-clearance 4WD recommended